 - The Saskatchewan Water Security Agency; and

-- The Saskatchewan Ministries of Environment, Government Relations, Highways and Infrastructure, and Labour Relations and Workplace Safety.
+- The Saskatchewan ministries of Environment, Government Relations, Highways, and Labour Relations and Workplace Safety.

 After the referral comments are received or the comment period has ended, a decision is made by the Saskatchewan Ministry of Agriculture, usually within three weeks.

 Audit: Saskatchewan Ministry of Agriculture staff conduct audits of approved plans to ensure waste storage facilities and nutrient and mortality management practices are conforming to the plan.
 Changes to the operation may require amendments to the waste storage or waste management plans or may require a new application.